reyestech/Splunk-Ransomware/README.md

 </div>

 ## Intro to the Ransomware
 After the excitement of yesterday, Alice has started to settle into her new job.
-Sadly, she realizes her new colleagues may not be the crack cybersecurity team she was led to believe before joining.
+Sadly, she realizes her new colleagues may not be the crack cybersecurity team she was led to believe they would be before joining.
 Looking through her incident ticketing queue, she noticed that a “critical” ticket had never been addressed.
 Shaking her head, she begins to investigate.
 Apparently, on August 24th, Bob Smith, using a Windows 10 workstation named we8105desk, returned to his desk after working out and found his speakers blaring (click below to listen), his desktop image had changed (see below), and his files were inaccessible.
 Alice has seen this before... ransomware.
-After a quick conversation with Bob, Alice determines that Bob found a USB drive in the parking lot earlier in the day, plugged it into his desktop, and opened up a Word document on the USB drive called "Miranda_Tate_unveiled.dotm".
+After a brief conversation with Bob, Alice determines that Bob had found a USB drive in the parking lot earlier in the day, plugged it into his desktop, and opened a Word document on the USB drive called "Miranda_Tate_unveiled.dotm".
 With a resigned sigh, she begins to dig in.

 ### Tools Used
 > - Splunk | SIEM (Security Information and Event Management)